-Robert P. Powers is executive vice president and chief operating officer, with responsibility for AEP Utilities; Commercial Operations; Customer Services, Marketing & Distribution Services; Generation; Nuclear Generation; Planning & Budgeting, and Regulatory Services.
+Previously, he was executive vice president and chief operating officer, with responsibility for AEP Utilities; AEP Energy Partners; Customer Services, Marketing & Distribution Services; Generation; Nuclear Generation; Regulatory Services; Physical and Cybersecurity; and AEP Aviation.

-From 2001 to 2003, he was executive vice president - Nuclear and Technical Services, a position that gave Mr. Powers his first significant exposure to fossil plant construction and maintenance, along with responsibility for operation of the D.C.
+From 2001 to 2003, he was executive vice president - Nuclear and Technical Services, a position that gave Powers his first significant exposure to fossil plant construction and maintenance, along with responsibility for operation of the D.C.
 Cook Nuclear Plant.

-Prior to joining AEP, he previously served as vice president and plant manager of Pacific Gas & Electric Co.'s Diablo Canyon Nuclear Generating Station.
-Mr. Powers was employed by PG&E for 17 years, joining the firm as a health physicist in 1982, and subsequently serving in the maintenance, quality assurance, and operations departments before becoming vice president.
+Powers joined AEP in 1998 as senior vice president - Nuclear Generation.
+Prior to joining AEP, he served as vice president and plant manager of Pacific Gas & Electric Co.'s (PG&E) Diablo Canyon Nuclear Generating Station.
+Powers was employed by PG&E for 17 years, joining the firm as a health physicist in 1982, and subsequently serving in the maintenance, quality assurance and operations departments before becoming vice president.

-Mr. Powers first joined the utility business in 1976, when he was hired by the Tennessee Valley Authority in the utility’s nuclear program.
-Mr. Powers focused on radiation measurement and environmental assessment of TVA’s nuclear power plants and uranium mining properties.
+Powers first joined the utility business in 1976, when he was hired by the Tennessee Valley Authority in the utility’s nuclear program.
+Powers focused on radiation measurement and environmental assessment of TVA’s nuclear power plants and uranium mining properties.

-A native of Andover, Mass., Mr. Powers earned a bachelor's degree in biology from Tufts University in Boston and a master's degree in radiological hygiene (health physics) from the University of North Carolina.
+A native of Andover, Massachusetts, Powers earned a bachelor's degree in biology from Tufts University in Boston and a master's degree in radiological hygiene (health physics) from the University of North Carolina.
 He earned national certification by the American Board of Health Physics.
 He earned senior reactor operator certification in 1991.
-In addition, Mr. Powers completed executive management programs run by the University of California – Berkeley and Duke University.
+In addition, Powers completed executive management programs run by the University of California – Berkeley and Duke University.